 With selenium the story is almost identical.
 It’s a vital mineral for acne, being utilised to manufacture the antioxidant glutathione.
 You should never neglect selenium if you want clear skin, vegan or not.
 Most of the best sources are animal foods, particularly salmon and eggs…

 …but here’s where the story changes, for the better: we have one killer vegan source in Brazil nuts.
 Two Brazil nuts contain 610% of the daily allowance for selenium.
 Selenium is a lot easier to obtain than zinc as a vegan, if you know how to do so.
-A top quality and reliable bulk brand of Brazil nuts is this 2 pound bag of Anna and Sarah Raw Brazil Nuts.
+A top quality and reliable bulk brand of Brazil nuts is this bulk bag of Certified Organic Brazil Nuts.

 Six – get magnesium

 We haven’t brought up a single vitamin yet, and that’s because they’re no problem for vegans (B12 aside).
 You can obtain vitamin A and vitamin C through fruits and vegetables, while vitamin E is plentiful in almonds or olive oil.

 Minerals are the key for a vegan, and the final one is magnesium.
 Levels have declined in all foods, due to over farming, and consequently up to 80% of the entire population is deficient, but vegans are more at risk.

 By being vegan you miss out on eggs, salmon, and oily fish like mackerel and herring, but not all is lost.
 Top vegan sources of magnesium include macadamia nuts, dark chocolate, mineral water, and almonds.